 - add steam to the oven - this is the key to getting the perfect crispy, crackly crust on ciabatta bread.
 You add steam to the oven by placing a baking pan with water on the bottom of the oven, and then preheating it.

 - use a bench scraper - ciabatta dough is very sticky with 80% hydration (flour to water ratio).
 So a bench scraper is very helpful to help handle and transfer the dough.
 You can also use flour if needed during transfer.

 How to Serve Ciabatta Bread Rolls

 Ciabatta rolls make the perfect sandwich bread.
 Some of my favourite sandwiches to make with them are breakfast sandwiches, lemongrass chicken sandwiches, and fish burgers.
-It's also delicious on it's own dipped in some olive oil and balsamic vinegar, or with some butter and jam.
+It's also delicious on it's own dipped in some olive oil and balsamic vinegar, or with some butter and homemade small batch strawberry jam.

 More Homemade Bread Recipes

 - Small Batch No Knead Bread